-Our overall experience with the parser has been positive, initially we discovered two problems.
-First, because of its limited training set the parser has a restricted vocabulary.
-Second, when the parser does not know a word, it attempts to make educated guesses for the word's part of speech.
+Our overall experience with the parser has been positive, but initially we discovered two problems.
+First, due to its limited training set the parser has a restricted vocabulary.
+Second, when the parser does not know a word, it attempts to make educated guesses for the word's part-of-speech.
 This increases its search space, and slows down parsing.
 In addition, the guesses can be quite bad.
 In one instance, the parser tagged the word "tungsten" as a cardinal number.
-To remedy both of these problems, we integrated a lexical analyzer called Pc-Kimmo [Antworth 1990] into the MEI parser.
-Lexical analysis allows Mulder to tag previously unseen words.
-For example, Mulder does not know the word "neurological", but by breaking down the word into the root "neurology" and the suffix "-al", it knows the word is an adjective.
-When the MEI parser does not know a word, Mulder uses Pc-Kimmo to recognize and tag the part of speech of the word.
-If Pc-Kimmo also does not know the word either, we adopt the heuristic of tagging the word as a proper noun.
+To remedy both of these problems, we integrated a lexical analyzer called PC-KIMMO [3] into the MEI parser.
+Lexical analysis allows MULDER to tag previously unseen words.
+For example, MULDER does not know the word "neurological", but by breaking down the word into the root "neurology" and the suffix "-al", it knows the word is an adjective.
+When the MEI parser does not know a word, MULDER uses PC-KIMMO to recognize and tag the partof-speech of the word.
+If PC-KIMMO also does not know the word either, we adopt the heuristic of tagging the word as a proper noun.

-MULDER's combination of MEI/Pc-Kimmo and noun defaulting enables it to parse all Trec-8 questions correctly.
+MULDER's combination of MEI/PC-KIMMO and noun defaulting is able to parse all TREC-8 questions correctly.